Last Updated on December 20, 2020

 Great news for period drama fans in the US!
-Beginning July 15, Peacock will launch its ad-supported streaming service, with more than 13,000 hours of free premium content, including “Downton Abbey.”
+In 2020, Peacock launched its ad-supported streaming service, with more than 13,000 hours of free premium content, including “Downton Abbey.”

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Read on for details on how to watch “Downton Abbey” for free, along with other historical and costume dramas on Peacock.